 The effect of tubulin inhibitors MMAE (auristatins monomethyl auristatin E) and MMAF (monomethyl auristatin F) is to inhibit microtubule polymerization, resulting in G2/M phase cell cycle arrest.

 The basic parameters for selecting an effective toxic payload for the ADC include conjugating, solubility, and stability.
 The structure of the selected toxic molecule should be such that it can be coupled to a linker.
-In addition, the water solubility of the toxic molecule and the long-term stability in the blood are important because the ADCs are prepared in an aqueous solution and administered intravenously.
+In addition, the water solubility of the toxic molecule and the long-term stability in the blood is important because the ADCs are prepared in an aqueous solution and administered intravenously.

 The linker is responsible for linking the cytotoxic payload to the mAb and maintaining ADC stability during the systemic circulation.
 The chemical nature of the linker and the conjugating site play a crucial role in the stability, pharmacokinetic and pharmacodynamic properties of the ADC, as well as the therapeutic window.
 Biochempeg has developed a series of peptides with discrete PEG chain which mitigates aggregation & immunogenicity in ADC.